-This broad, low floodplain runs for some 70 miles until it meets the sea at Laguna Madre.
+This broad, low floodplain extends some 70 miles until it meets the sea at Laguna Madre.
 Although it is known as the Valley, the Rio Grande Delta would be more accurate.
-Here, the river used to rise above the low hills that crest the Valley and spill floods from distant mountains into a shifting array of tentacles that spread out towards the sea.
+Here, the river used to rise above the low hills that crest the Valley and spill floods from distant mountains into a shifting array of tentacles that spread towards the sea.
 Water almost always abounded.

 The Spanish founded ranches along the Rio Grande starting in the 1700s.
 Tejano cowboys grazed enormous herds of Iberian cattle here for more than a century before the U.S.-Mexico war brought this land under Texan control.
 After that, entrepreneurs saw the potential that pumps and motors could bring to this fertile floodplain with seemingly limitless water.
-When a Wisconsin-born farmer’s crop of Rio Grande sugar cane won first prize at the 1904 World’s Fair, the rush was on.
+When a Wisconsin-born farmer’s crop of Rio Grande sugar cane won first prize at the 1904 World’s Fair, the rush began.

 “We just don’t have the kind of water to be able to do a whole other century worth of agriculture,” Guajardo said.
 “Something has to give.”

 “Look at these homes.
 They’re all sold.
 This was just blank land,” said McDaniel, pointing out his office window at a brand-new subdivision.
 “The ag is going away.”